pvdz/zeparser3/README.md

---test-acorn         Compare the `--acorn` output to the actual output of Acorn on same input --test-babel         Compare the `--babel` output to the actual output of Babel on same input --test-node          Compile input in a `Function()` and report whether that throws when zeparser throws
+--test-acorn         Compare the `--acorn` output to the actual output of Acorn on same input --test-babel         Compare the `--babel` output to the actual output of Babel on same input --test-node          Compile input in a `Function()` and report whether that throws when zeparser throws --build              Use a prod build (from standard output location), instead of dev sources, for all actions that support it
 ```

 You can find the REPL in [`tests/web/repl.html`](./tests/web/repl.js), github link: https://pvdz.github.io/zeparser3/tests/web/repl.html